iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation}
 </p>

-_For simplicity, we'll assume that we only need positive neurons to solve the problem, thus we only consider $$u_1$$ to be non-zero_
+_For simplicity, we'll assume that we only need positive neurons to solve the problem, thus we only consider $$u_1$$ to be non-zero._

 If we come back to our previous example where $x_2>0$ is activated and not $x_1<0$.
 If we fix the ReLU's activation to this behavior and __replace the max__ by simply $$\czero$$ or $$\cone$$: